apache/mxnet/docs/how_to/distributed_training.md

 Currently, MXNet supports Model parallelism in a single machine only.
 Refer [Training with multiple GPUs using model parallelism](https://mxnet.incubator.apache.org/versions/master/how_to/model_parallel_lstm.html) for more on this.

 ## How does distributed training work?
-The architecture of distributed training in MXNet is as follows.
+The architecture of distributed training in MXNet is as follows:
 #### Types of processes
 MXNet has three types of processes which communicate with each other to together accomplish training of a model.
 - Worker: A worker node actually performs training on a batch of training samples.